-McDonald’s says 1Q sales drop as 25% of stores are closed
+McDonald’s says 25% of stores closed as 1Q sales fall

 McDonald’s said Thursday its sales fell 6% to $4.71 billion in the January-March period.
 Declines have persisted in April.

+“We’re now operating in a completely different world,” McDonald’s President and CEO Chris Kempczinski said in a conference call with investors.

-Approximately 75% of the fast food giant’s 39,000 stores globally are open.
+Worldwide, 75% of the fast food giant’s 39,000 stores are open.
+Kempczinski said locations are gradually reopening according to local regulations.

 In China, where 25% of stores were closed in February, nearly all have reopened; 99% of U.S. stores are open as well, offering limited menus and takeout food.
-But stores remain closed in some key markets like France, the United Kingdom and Italy.
+But most stores remain closed in some key markets like France, the United Kingdom and Italy.

+When stores do reopen, business is generally slow, especially at breakfast, McDonald’s said.
+In China, for example, same-store sales — or sales at locations open at least a year — were down 20% in the first quarter.
+Those declines narrowed in April, but were still in the mid-teens.
+U.S. same-store sales were down 20% in April, slightly better than the 25% declines in the last part of March.

+And even at stores that remained open through the crisis, business has changed.
+Before the pandemic, drive-thru made up two-thirds of McDonald’s U.S. sales.
+Now, drive-thru accounts for 90% of sales.
+In Canada, delivery sales have shot up 40%.
+In Australia, stores are selling milk, eggs and other grocery items in addition to food.

+Kempczinski said there have been no disruptions to food, packaging or equipment supplies despite the coronavirus-related shutdown of some meat processing plants in the U.S.

 McDonald’s started the year strong.
-Through February, its same-store sales — or sales at stores open at least a year — were up 7.2% worldwide and 8.1% in the U.S. But sales tumbled in March as global lockdowns took hold.
+Through February, its same-store sales were up 7.2% worldwide and 8.1% in the U.S. But sales tumbled in March as global lockdowns took hold.
 McDonald’s ended the quarter with same-store sales down 3.4%.

 McDonald’s said earlier investments in digital ordering and delivery have helped it weather declines in in-store traffic.
 Around 25,000 McDonald’s worldwide now offer delivery, while 20,000 let customers order and pay on their mobile phones.